brgonzlez/panchronos/README.md

 # 4/ Configuration
 The workflow's configuration is controlled through the `nextflow.config` file.
 This file contains all available parameters, allowing you to fine-tune the pipeline according to your analysis needs.
 You can adjust the default values directly to match your setup and computational resources.

-Many parameters are associated with specific workflow modules, and CPU/thread usage is particularly important to configure carefully.
+Many parameters are associated with specific workflow modules, and CPU/thread usage is particularly important to configure.
 In addition to threads used by individual tools, the pipeline may spawn parallel jobs, multiplying the total number of threads in use.
 For example:
 - `--alignment_threads 10`
 - `--alignment_parallel 5`